walkjivefly/monitors/README.md

 while running
 [awesome builder](https://github.com/blocknetdx/exrproxy-env/blob/master/builder.py).

-This repo does not include a copy of sampler because the 2 projects use different licences.
+This repo does not include a copy of sampler because the two projects use different licences.

 ## Usage.